 We reviewed 38 colleges and universities listed by the Center for Educational Statistics (NCES) College Navigator and reputable online sources that offered bachelor’s in culinary arts online degree programs.
 We narrowed our original pool of schools by applying the following criteria: accreditation (regional and/or national) and institution and/or program rankings with at least one major publication like U.S. News and World Report.
 To rank the following programs, we listed them according to raw affordability.

-Below are the resulting selections for our 10 best online bachelor’s in culinary arts programs of 2020.
+Below are the resulting selections for our 10 best online bachelor’s in culinary arts programs.

 Reviewing Each of the Top Online Culinary Arts Degree Programs